NinaV1812/Doggy-s-progect/README.md

 ## What is it about?
 The app classifies dog's breed based on a picture and shows you other dogs with a similar breed.

+## How to start the app locally?
+1. Clonw the repo.
+2. Run "npm inatall".
+3. Run "npm run start" or "npm start".

 ## How to use it?

 * push a button on the screen, saying "Press to start";